How to Create an SEO Strategy for Your Small Business

 On the other hand, “how much are horse riding boots” has a search volume of 10 and a keyword difficulty of 13 (SE Ranking, April 2024).
 This makes it an easier keyword to rank for.
 However, the search intent is informational, meaning people use this keyword to carry out research.
 They aren't actively looking to make a purchase at this time.

 Which of these keywords should our online equestrian retailer target?
 There is no right or wrong answer, as it depends on so many factors.
 One is easy to rank for but won't bring many sales (at least not as quickly), whilst the other is more difficult to rank for but could lead to significant sales if you can get onto that first page!
 My advice would be to target both.
-Use "horse riding boots" on a product or category page, and "how much are horse riding boots" for a blog article that compares the various brands and types of riding boot that the retailer stocks.
+Use "horse riding boots" on a product or category page for long-term visibility growth, and "how much are horse riding boots" for a blog article that compares the various brands and types of riding boot that the retailer stocks and gives you a quicker result.

 Free Keyword Research Tools